ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

      - Updated most emulator launch scripts to be more SD card-agnostic
      - Fixed bug where d-pad/analog stick control hot-swapping disabled the A button
      - Updated instructions for creating custom paks and added list of default RA cores used by stock.

+v10- 2024-06-24
+     - Changed underlying mechanism of stylus input swap on DS.pak and fixed some bugs (thanks for the help Cybardev!)
+     - Added Clear Recently Played.pak (thanks Shaun Inman and Cybardev!)
+     - Power button is now the hotkey for input swap for PSPSA.pak
+     - Fixed bug where dpad wouldn't work in the menu sometimes after using input swap hotkeys
+     - Added List_Roms.sh stock OS app to generate a romlist.txt at the root of TF1
+     - Added volume/brightness controls to Splore.sh stock app